Welcome to the South Tynedale Railway…

 Come and join us and take a leisurely ride through the glorious scenery of the North Pennines Area of Outstanding Natural Beauty!

 ‘The Buffer Stop Café is located at Alston station right on the platform, providing good quality homemade food.
-Local produce is the norm and Kelly’s cakes are a favourite amongst visitors and personnel alike.
+Local produce is the norm and Shirley’s freshly baked cakes are a favourite amongst visitors and personnel alike.
 Once she bakes one of her delicious cakes they don’t last long.
 The menu varies throughout the season to reflect the weather and of course can eaten in the café, in our picnic areas or on the train.

 The shop serves both as a gift shop and a ticket office for the South Tynedale Railway, open throughout the operating season.
 The shop has a wealth of offerings including; books, gifts, train memorabilia and local arts and crafts.
 Tickets for travel are purchased from the shop where you will also find relevant information regarding the railway.

 We love seeing your faithful friends around the station and welcome you to bring them along, dogs are welcome in the carriages on the train (excluding the buffet carriage).
 There are beautiful walks alongside the track as well as various picnic sites where you can sit and enjoy lunch whilst taking in the beautiful landscape of the surrounding North Pennines.